prodo-dev/plz/README.md

 ### AWS configuration

-You need to do all the steps above, except for starting the controller.
+You need to do all the steps listed above for the local configuration, except for the last one starting the local controller.
 The additional steps for using AWS are below.

 *Note: the command
 `./start_aws_controller` will take some time the first time it's run, as it